josephabateman/Full_Stack_Social_Media/README.md

-run 'nodemon server' on backend run 'vue ui' on frontend
+run 'nodemon server' on backend run 'npm run serve' on frontend

 Layout of postgres DB: